-Per Albany State University's Office of Student Support and Student Conduct, hardship withdrawals are designed for students who experience medical or psychological emergencies that impede their ability to successfully remain enrolled at Albany State University.
+Per Albany State University's Office of Student Support and Student Conduct, hardship withdrawals are designed for students who experience a non-academic emergency (e.g., medical, personal, financial) which prevents them from completing their coursework.
 Hardship withdrawals can help students focus on healing without harming their academic record.
-Hardship withdrawal requests are only considered after the last day for students to drop classes without academic penalty.
 All hardship withdrawal requests received after final grades are entered will require a decision from the Provost.